 The Maintenance crew is currently working on sign maintenance, cleaning storm inlet boxes, checking and cleaning culverts as needed, and any regular street maintenance.
 The City rights of way are also being mowed throughout the summer months into fall.
-A survey crew is at McCabe Park working on the new walking path/bike trail that will be built soon.
-Also this month, the Street Department has been working on installing the new Entertainment District signs, along with pouring footings that will support the Christmas tree at Veterans Plaza 2000.
+A crew is at Carlile Highlands replacing a broken sidewalk at Katherine and they previously poured a pad for the new Police Department canine.

 City Ordinance Reminders: